 How to Do Advanced Sorting in Excel (9 Suitable Examples)

-• Sort top to bottom
+• Sorting from top to bottom.

-• Sort left to right
+• Sorting from left to right.

-• Multi-level sorting
+• Multi-level sorting.

-• Case-sensitive sorting
+• Case-sensitive sorting.

-• Sorting based on cell color and font color
+• Sorting based on cell color and font color.

-• Sorting using conditional formatting
+• Sorting using conditional formatting.

-• Using a custom list
+• Using a custom list to sort.

-• Using SORT, and SORTBY functions
+• Using the SORT and SORTBY functions

 Dataset to apply Advanced Sorting Options in Excel

-1. Sorting Top to Bottom
+Method 1 – Sorting from Top to Bottom

 Advanced Sorting of data top to bottom in Excel

-2. Sorting from Left to Right
+Method 2 – Sorting from Left to Right

-📌 Steps:
+Steps:

 Advanced Sorting of data left to right in Excel